 It is natural for many of us to feel overwhelmed with the recent outbreak of COVID-19- even more so now that we are under a strict lockdown, with many of us working from home and unable to see close members of family and relatives.

 At Trinity Homecare, we want to offer as much reassurance and guidance as possible during such unprecedented times.
-Whilst we have a page that is dedicated to providing information surrounding COVID-19, we want to offer tips and advice as to how you can help your wellbeing.
+In this article, we want to offer tips and advice as to how you can help your wellbeing.

 It is normal to feel anxious and worried right now.
 Because we have never experienced something like this before, feeling anxiety is your body’s natural response to the situation.
 Your fears may be rational in worrying about an elderly relative or that you may catch the virus.
 To minimalize these worries, we urge you to follow NHS advice.
 In the meantime, take a look at other ways you can benefit your mental wellbeing.